Chief Operations Officer

-Aja Recommends Reading: The Poisonwood Bible by Barbara Kingsolver, Norwegian Wood by Haruki Murakami, and Random Family by Adrian Nicole LeBlanc
+Aja Recommends Reading: Freedom Is a Constant Struggle by Angela Davis, The Poisonwood Bible by Barbara Kingsolver, Norwegian Wood by Haruki Murakami, and The Water Dancer by Ta-Nehisi Coates.